Costochondritis is a painful chest wall condition, caused by localised inflammation in the joints of the rib cage.

 With or without treatment, most people with costochondritis get better gradually over time.

 In extreme cases, an intercostal nerve block can be performed (usually by a doctor specialising in acute pain and/or anaesthetics).
 This involves injection of a local anaesthetic medicine around the painful ribs This blocks the nearby intercostal nerve and temporarily disrupts nerve impulses to stop the pain.
 Nerve blocks can last several weeks or months.
 In repeated, severe cases of costochondritis, a series of these injections can be given to permanently destroy the nerve causing the pain.

 What is the outlook?

 The outlook (prognosis) for costochondritis is generally very good.
-Most cases are mild and settle reasonably quickly.
+Most cases of costochondritis are mild and settle reasonably quickly.
 This happens with or without simple medications.
 In nearly all cases, the condition has completely gone within a year.
 Occasionally, if you are unlucky, it lasts longer.
 Costochondritis may return; however, this is unlikely.

 How does the chest wall work?